Premenstrual breast changes

 Premenstrual tenderness and swelling of the breasts; Breast tenderness - premenstrual; Breast swelling - premenstrual

 Symptoms of premenstrual breast tenderness may range from mild to severe.
-Symptoms typically peak just before each menstrual period and improve immediately after or during the menstrual period.
+Symptoms usually:

-Breast tissue may have dense, rough, "cobblestone" feel to the fingers -- usually more marked in the outer areas.
-There may also be an intermittent or persistent sense of breast fullness with dull, heavy pain, and tenderness.
+Breast tissue may have a dense, bumpy, "cobblestone" feel to the fingers -- usually more so in the outer areas.
+There may also be an off and on or ongoing sense of breast fullness with dull, heavy pain, and tenderness.

-Premenstrual swelling and tenderness of the breasts is commonly associated with premenstrual syndrome (
+Premenstrual breast swelling is often linked with premenstrual syndrome (

-- Avoiding salt 1 - 2 weeks before your period starts
+- Avoid salt 1 to 2 weeks before your period starts.

-A well-fitting bra should be worn day and night to provide good breast support.
+- Wear a well-fitting bra day and night to provide good breast support.